martabal/ff-diff/README.md

 ```

 If you want to only keep archives you can use `npm run clean -- --keep <version1>,<version2> --keep-archives` or `npm run clean -- --keep <version1>,<version2> --keep-sources` if you want to keep the sources

+## Compare user.js

+If you want to check if some of your prefs from a `user.js` file are unused, you can use `npm run ff-diff -- unused-prefs --compare-userjs <path>`

 > [!NOTE]
 > The script may take some time to run depending on your connection speed.